Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-Also works with the WiFi interface on an attached SBC.
+* Also works with the WiFi interface on an attached SBC.
 See M587 for configuration limitation.
+* In SBC mode, this command should be in dsf-config.g NOT config.g.

-On Duet boards with WiFi interfaces running firmware 1.19 and later, the IP address is set in the M587 command when you configure the access point details.
+* On Duet boards with WiFi interfaces running firmware 1.19 and later, the IP address is set in the M587 command when you configure the access point details.

 #### Ethernet interfaces (Duet 2/3 Ethernet and 06/085)